wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 In summary, URL parameter filter can apply preset filter to Power BI dashboard.
 It can take multiple column filter.
 But it cannot handle more complicated logic, such as 'OR'.

 We can use configuration table to keep filter info, and use script and sp_send_dbmail to deliver the dashboard to user ad hoc or we can schedule a job to run the script in SQL agent.
 Please note, I use up to 2 filter set.
 This is a prototype.
 We can use more filter set.
-Only thing to do is to modify the step 2 script.
+Only thing to do is to modify the step 2 script (add param3, param4, ...).

 Please download <a href="/Files/blog19_script.zip">code</a> here